-Omeka a tool used for the curation of digital media and for creating online exhibits that showcase those collections.
-Omeka is a teaching tool that gives students opportunities to do creative work for a public audience, encouraging discussions around the construction and display of knowledge, and in the process of researching the objects in the collection.
+Omeka is a platform used for the curation of digital media and for creating online exhibits that showcase those collections.
+Omeka gives students opportunities to do creative work for a public audience, encouraging discussions around the construction and display of knowledge, and in the process of researching the objects in the collection.

 Omeka can make image collections available in the IIIF (triple eye-eff), the International Image Interoperability Format.
 In doing so, collections made in Omeka can viewed using IIIF tools such as Mirador.